hidechae/go-optional/README.md

 - `Option[T any]` - Generic optional type that can hold any type T

+### Variables

+- `ErrGetValueFromNone` - Error returned when trying to get value from None

 ### Functions

 - `Some[T any](v T) Option[T]` - Create an Option containing the given value